 - Offering unique products

-The first is easier—more people will be shopping anyway, so you’ll just reiterate whatever marketing efforts you’ve already got started.
+The first is more straightforward—people will be shopping anyway, so you’ll just reiterate whatever book promotion and marketing efforts you’ve already started.
 The second is a little more difficult.
 But your existing fans and followers want something new from you; items that make great gifts are ideal.
 Think about how you can give your best customers more of what they love to make sure you’ve got something they want to buy this year.

 Preparing For Seasonal Holiday Books Sales